 A hard part and a fade make a great team.
 "The crispness of the edge-up naturally fading into the part creates a softness around the face, and can help soften an uneven hairline," says Ortiz.

 Ortiz recommends this look for diamond face shapes.
 "The hard part helps create volume to this hairstyle by pushing up the long hair on top while keeping the head symmetrical."

-"This clean, diagonal line achieves such a retro individual look that is suitable [for everything] from a high fade to a flat top," says Ortiz, who loves an asymmetrical part that exists purely for style.
+An asymmetrical part that exists purely for style cannot be beat.
+"This clean, diagonal line achieves such a retro individual look that is suitable [for everything] from a high fade to a flat top," says Ortiz.

 Short Hard Part